sglasser/backend-test/README.md

 ```
 # Backend-test

-There is very basic set of unit tests for worker.service.ts
+There are some basic unit tests for worker.service.ts

 ```bash
 npm run test